hariharankv11/steeltoe-unity-sample/README.md

-# ASP.NET 4.x Sample Applications with Unity and Steeltoe
+# ASP.NET 4.x sample applications with Unity and Stelltoe

-This repo contains sample apps illustrating how to use the Steeltoe libraries for connecting to CloudFoundry services in your ASP.NET 4.x application using Unity IoC.
-It takes quite an effort to instrument full framework app to use some of the Steeltoe features.
-Autofac extensions are available for full framework to abstarct away that effort.
+It takes quite an effort to instrument/inject some of the Steeltoe features in full framework app.
+SteeltoeOSS has Autofac extensions for full framework to abstarct away that effort.
 But there are no Unity extensions availble.
-These sample apps illustarte how to use Steeltoe features with less effort.
+Sample apps in **[steeltoe-unity-samples](https://github.com/kolluri-rk/steeltoe-unity-sample) git repo** illustrate how to use Steeltoe features with less effort when using **Unity for IoC services**.

-The concept is pretty simple - configure and add services to Micorsoft DI container and load them into Unity container.
-So you can use Unity for your apps the same way you do and can inject Steeltoe interfaces (and Unity IoC can resolve them).
+**How it works?** - configure and add services to Micorsoft DI container and load them into Unity container.
+So you can leverage Unity IoC in your apps the same way you do and can inject Steeltoe interfaces.
+Unity container will resolve them without any issues.

+**Note: Create/upgrade your app to target .Net Framework 4.6.1 or above, since we are making use of .Net Standard libraries**

+## Pre-requisites
+1. ASP.NET app tragets .Net Framework 4.6.1 or above
+1. ASP.NET WEB API project use Unity.Aspnet.Webapi nuget
+1. ASP.NET MVC project use Unity.Mvc nuget

+## How to instrument the app to load registration into Unity container

+1. Get Unity.Microsoft.DependencyInjection nuget
+1. Add services to Microsoft DI container.
+[Refer to ApplicationConfig.cs](https://github.com/kolluri-rk/steeltoe-unity-sample/blob/master/src/FortuneTeller/Fortune-Teller-Service/App_Start/ApplicationConfig.cs)
+1. Use [DiscoveryConfig.cs](https://github.com/kolluri-rk/steeltoe-unity-sample/blob/master/src/FortuneTeller/Fortune-Teller-Service/App_Start/DiscoveryConfig.cs) to register/fetch your app in/from Eureka server
+1. Use [ManagementConfig.cs](https://github.com/kolluri-rk/steeltoe-unity-sample/blob/master/src/FortuneTeller/Fortune-Teller-Service/App_Start/ManagementConfig.cs) to add cloudfoundry management endpoints and healthchecks
+1. Register and build service provider in **Application_Start() of Global.asax.cs**
+    `// register microsoft & steeltoe services
+    ApplicationConfig.Register(Environment.GetEnvironmentVariable("ASPNET_ENVIRONMENT") ??
+"Development"); ` </br></br>
+    `// build service provider for unity container ApplicationConfig.BuildServiceProvider(UnityConfig.Container);`

+    **BuildServiceProvider(UnityConfig.Container)** method loads regsitrations from Microsoft container to Unity container

+1. Refer to [Global.asax.cs]() to start and stop Discovery client

-## ASP.NET 4.x Samples
+## ASP.NET 4.x Samples with Unity and Stelltoe

+Find sample apps at **[steeltoe-unity-samples](https://github.com/kolluri-rk/steeltoe-unity-sample)** git repo

 * src/FortuneTeller/Fortune-Teller-Service - use config server, connect to a MS SQL database on Azure, use Discovery client, add health management
 * src/FortuneTeller/Fortune-Teller-UI - use config server, connect to Fortune-Teller-Service using Discovery client, add health management, connect to Redis server on CloudFoundry
 * src/ScratchPad/SteeltoeUnityIoC - sample application to demonstrate loading service registrations from Microsoft DI container to Unity container

-**Target .Net Framework 4.6.1 or above, since we are making use of .Net Standard libraries**